How to Grow Lavender In Oklahoma

 Growing Season

 In Oklahoma, lavender should be planted after the last frost has passed, which is usually in late March or early April.
-This gives your plants the best chance to establish themselves before the summer heat arrives.
-Lavender is a perennial plant, which means it will come back year after year if properly cared for.
+This gives your plants the best chance to establish themselves before the summer heat.
+Lavender is a perennial plant, meaning it will return year after year if properly cared for.

 Caring for Lavender Plants

 Once your lavender plants are established, they require minimal care.
 Lavender plants should be watered deeply but infrequently, allowing the soil to dry out between watering.
-Overwatering can lead to root rot and other problems, so it's essential to strike the right balance.
+Overwatering can lead to root rot and other problems, so istriking the right balance is essential

 Pruning is also essential for lavender plants.
 Pruning encourages new growth and helps your plants maintain their shape.
 Prune your lavender plants in the spring, removing any dead or damaged wood and cutting back the plant by one-third to one-half.